 The special feature is Writers and Writing and I got to review several books about writers and the writing process.
 Start with a Word by Peter H. Reynolds (of Dot and Ish fame) is the perfect book to give to someone who loves to write but who needs a little help getting into the writing groove (yes there is such a thing).

 Just last month the wonderful poet and anthologist, Lee Bennett Hopkins, left the stage and he will be greatly missed.
 He was such a dear, funny, and generous man, and it was a privilege to call him a friend.
-In his honor I chose to review one of his newest poetry anthologies in this issue, and I also featured a book that won the Lee Bennett Hopkins Poetry Award, poetry prize that he brought into being and that carries his name.
+In his honor I chose to review one of his newest poetry anthologies in this issue, and I also featured a book that won the Lee Bennett Hopkins Poetry Award, a poetry prize that he brought into being and that carries his name.

 For this issue I also chose to include some reviews of a few older, classic books.
 Ballet Shoes, George's Marvelous Medicine, Nurse Matilda, and The Railway Children, have all been around for a while and getting to read them again, as an adult, was a real treat.